adanil-code/OptimisticCache/Readme.md

 * **No atomic Read-Modify-Write (RMW) operations**
 * **No shared-state writes**

 Validation is handled entirely via a monotonic sequence number: `read sequence` → `read data` → `re-read sequence`.
 A read is successful only if the sequence is **even** and **unchanged**.
-This completely avoids reader tracking, cache line bouncing, and inter-core coherence storms.
+This avoids reader tracking, cache line bouncing, and inter-core coherence storms.
 **The monotonically increasing sequence counter prevents ABA-style inconsistencies within the SeqLock validation model without requiring tagged pointers or hazard tracking.**

 ### Memory Layout Geometry
 The cache utilizes a "Mega-Block" flat-array design.
-Each shard allocates a single, contiguous block of NUMA-pinned memory, physically separating the highly-contended L1 search metadata from the bulky payload data.
+Each shard allocates a single, contiguous block of NUMA-pinned memory, separating the highly-contended L1 search metadata from the bulky payload data.

     ===============================================================================
                           GLOBAL OPTIMISTIC CACHE